All posts

 | take 50

-It looks like the Bounty is a dynamic property and is only assigned when the status is CaseOpened.
+It looks like Bounty is a dynamic property, only populated when EventType is CaseOpened.

 We can test that hypothesis: